Language Citation

 The following merely lets you know the departmental role in the awarding Language Citations.
 See the Handbook for Students for more information.

 Step One: Determine which courses count toward a citation (refer to the chart below).
-The basic rule is two years' worth (basically four semesters, unless one is intensive) taken beyond the first-year level, with a grade of B- or above.
+The basic rule is two years' worth (four semesters, or 16 credits) taken beyond the first-year level, with a grade of B- or above.
 Ordinarily, this means second year and third year; however, if you place beyond the second-year level, you can count more advanced courses where (a) the course is conducted in the original language, and (b) is approved by the Language Program Manager, Jennifer Crist.
 Courses taken outside of Harvard University count only if (a) the courses are listed on your transcript (please see the registrar regarding this process), and (b) if you have taken a placement exam administered by our program to confirm that you have reached the appropriate level.
 Both steps are required to count each course via petition through my.harvard.
 For students returning from study abroad: please note that in order to earn language citation credit, you must place out of courses at the second-year level or higher.
 First-year language study (including Bx courses) is not citation-eligible.

 Step Two: Follow the steps to submit a petition on my.harvard under the Student Home tab.
 Your petition will be reviewed by the Language Program Manager, who will follow up with you if further action is needed to approve your petition.